Fire protection for lithium-ion battery storage systems

-Stationary lithium-ion battery energy storage systems – a manageable fire risk
+Li-ion battery storage systems - A manageable fire risk

-Earliest possible detection with aspirating smoke detection FDA241
+Earliest possible detection with the FDA241 aspirating smoke detector

-The FDA241 detects electrolyte vapor early and reliably, due to the patented dual-wavelength optical detection technology.
+The FDA241 detects electrolyte vapor early and reliably thanks to its patented dual-wavelength optical detection technology.
 In accordance with normative requirements, two independent FDA241s are required to trigger the activation of the automated extinguishing system.
-The positioning of the aspiration points must take the airflow generated by the air conditioning system into account.
 The FDA241 is the ideal solution for early detection of electrical fires.
 In addition to controlling the automated extinguishing system, the fire protection system triggers all other necessary control functions.

 Safe and sustainable fire suppression and extinguishing with Sinorix N2

 Sinorix N2 extinguishing systems prevent electrical fires, stop the propagation of thermal runaways and reliably prevent the spread of secondary fires.
 A holding time of 30 minutes not only gives the fire brigade time to react, but also prevents any delayed runaway.